jordymeow/meow-gallery/readme.txt

 == Changelog ==

-= 5.2.2 (2024/12/06) =
+= 5.2.3 (2025/01/04) =
+* Update: Improved escaping related to JSON gallery attributes.
+* Fix: Check if the shortcode ID is set and not empty.
+* Add: Native horizontal scrolling in Horizontal layout settings.
+* Update: Removed max attributes for layouts.
-* Add: Caption Backgrounds in the Settings.
+* Add: Galleries and Collections Management now available in the Gallery Block.
 * Note: We need some love!
 If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
 Thank you! 💕

+= 5.2.2 (2024/12/06) =
+* Add: Caption Backgrounds in the Settings.

 = 5.2.1 (2024/11/04) =
 * Add: "Load More" option for Infinite Scroll.